 Hayley Miller is currently in network with commercial Cigna and Aetna plans in NY and for virtual session for those in CA for nutritional counseling.
-Michelle Pillepich is currently in network with Cigna and Aetna plans in NY state.
 Please contact your insurance to ask about your coverage for nutritional counseling as coverage varies by plan.

 CBT-E is personalized psychological treatment for eating disorders.
 Motivational Interviewing is a goal-oriented, client-centered counseling style for eliciting behavior change by helping clients to explore and resolve ambivalence.
 Somatic Psychotherapy incorporates a person’s mind, body, spirit, and emotions in the healing process.
 Person-centered therapy is a non-directive, empathic approach that empowers and motivates the client in the therapeutic process.
 Hayley is trained in Dialectical Behavior Therapy (DBT) as part of her training as a psychotherapist.
 DBT helps people increase their emotional and cognitive regulation by learning about the triggers that lead to reactive states and helping to assess which coping skills to apply in the sequence of events, thoughts, feelings, and behaviors to help avoid undesired reactions